Getting Started with PDI

 Step 1: Extract and load data

-In Step 1, you retrieve data from a CSV flat file and set up a basic transformation.
+In Step 1, you will retrieve data from a CSV flat file and use the Text File Input step to connect to a repository, view the file schema, and retrieve the data contents.

 Create a new transformation